awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/lambda-custom-termination-policy.md

    1. Choose **Save**\.

 1. After you have followed these instructions, continue on to specify the ARN of your function in the termination policies for your Auto Scaling group as a next step\.
 For more information, see [Use different termination policies \(console\)](ec2-auto-scaling-termination-policies.md#custom-termination-policy-console)\.

+**Note**
+For examples that you can use as a reference for developing your Lambda function, see the [GitHub repository](https://github.com/aws-samples/amazon-ec2-auto-scaling-group-examples) for Amazon EC2 Auto Scaling\.

 ## Limitations<a name="lambda-custom-termination-policy-limitations"></a>
 + You can only specify one Lambda function in the termination policies for an Auto Scaling group\.
 If there are multiple termination policies specified, the Lambda function must be specified first\.